 Which bus is right for you?

 Okay, so you’ve settled on a team bus as your mode of transportation for the big away tournament.
 Now comes the question: which bus is best for your group?
 We’ll simplify things for you.
 If your team has to bring lots of large equipment — we’re thinking football or hockey teams — then you should opt for the coach bus.
-For shorter trips with less equipment — say a basketball team from within the state — the classic yellow school bus is the best pick.
+For shorter trips with less equipment — say a basketball team from within the state — a classic yellow school bus, minibus, or sprinter van might be better.
 And since the largest portion of the cost of your charter bus is the driver’s time, the price difference between school buses and coach buses isn’t all too drastic.

 Funding your tournament transportation